Frequently Asked Questions

 Contact me for a free consult call.
 I’m happy to discuss any other specific questions to help you make the best decisions for your care.

-I do have a background in working with several childhood conditions and typically see clients aged 12+.
+I have specialty training in working with several childhood-specific conditions, though more typically see adolescents and adults.
 Contact me to see if I might be a fit or to hear ideas for a referral.

 - Go to this link, you should be able to put your email address in there.